olayinka3405/Data-Cleaning-with-Python/README.md

 4. Conduct time-series analysis using the cleaned 'reservation_status_date' column.

 By ensuring the data is accurate and complete, Power BI can effectively provide valuable insights and visualizations that drive strategic business decisions.

+## Files in the Repository
+data_transformation_and_extraction.ipynb: Jupyter Notebook containing the entire data transformation and extraction process. hotel_booking.csv: The raw dataset used in this project. cleaned_hotel_booking.csv: The cleaned dataset ready for analysis in Power BI.

+## How to Run the Code
+1. Clone the repository: git clone https://github.com/yourusername/data_transformation_extraction.git
+2. Navigate to the project directory: cd data_transformation_extraction
+3. Open the Jupyter Notebook: jupyter notebook data_transformation_and_extraction.ipynb
+4. Follow the steps in the notebook to reproduce the data cleaning and transformation process.

+## Conclusion
+This project showcases my ability to handle real-world data problems by cleaning and transforming datasets to make them suitable for advanced analysis.
+The cleaned data can be effectively used in business intelligence tools like Power BI to generate insightful visualizations and reports.